 Freezing is a much better way to preserve the sweet taste and tender texture of fresh peas than pressure canning is.
 It also preserves more of the nutrients in this healthy vegetable than canning does.

-The single layer initial freeze prevents the peas from clumping together.
+The single-layer initial freeze prevents the peas from clumping together.

 The fact that they stay loose is a big advantage when, for example, you have a quart container of frozen peas but only need to take out a cup of them for a recipe.

 - Chill the Blanched Peas in Ice Water: Immediately transfer the peas to the bowl of ice water.
 This stops the residual heat in the peas from continuing to cook them.
 Leave the peas in the ice water for 2 minutes.
 Drain the peas well in a colander.

 - Single-Layer Freeze: Spread the blanched peas in a single layer on a baking sheet.
 Make sure that it is one with raised sides so that the peas don't roll off of the sheet.
+Freeze for 1 hour.

-Note: The quicker you can get this vegetable from harvest to freezer, the tastier the final product will be.
+The quicker you can get this vegetable from harvest to freezer, the tastier the final product will be.
 Look for pods that are bright green and not yet starting to dry out at the stem end.
 The shape of the fully formed peas should be easy to feel through the pods.